 2023 SmithGroup Lecture

-Professor Joseph DeSimone, the Sanjiv Sam Gambhir Professor of Translational Medicine and Chemical Engineering, Stanford University, will give the lecture at 11 a.m.
+Professor Joseph DeSimone, the Sanjiv Sam Gambhir Professor of Translational Medicine and Chemical Engineering, Stanford University, gave the lecture at 11 a.m.
 Wednesday, April 19, in the Beckman Institute Auditorium.
-A reception will follow.

 "Light, materials and interfaces: The complex dance that allows CLIP-based 3D printing"